fiskaltrust/rollout-doc/technical-operations/rollout-automation/shop-templating.md

 :::

-Instead of creating and configuring a CashBox manually, a template can be used to create many similar CashBoxes.
-The fiskaltrust.Portal offers a graphical user interface to create, clone, edit and rollout templates.
+Instead of manually creating and configuring a CashBox, you can use a template to create many similar CashBoxes.
+The fiskaltrust.Portal offers a graphical user interface to create, clone, edit and roll out templates.

 ## Create & Edit Template

-At `Configuration->Template` you can see the existing templates, clone and edit them and create new ones.
+At `Configuration-> Template`, you can see the existing templates, clone and edit them and create new ones.

 ![Template List](./images/template-shop-list.png)